FDM vs SLA: Which one is best for you?

 The SLA printing process itself also results in lower directional weaknesses.
 As mentioned earlier, the process of curing creates chemical bonds in the resin on each layer (also known as “cross-linking”).
 These bonds constitute each of the solid layers.
 However, the chemistry of the resin means that there is a semi-reactive state between each layer that’s printed.
 This means that when the whole part is cured, the same strong bonds making up each layer also form between the layers.

-This means that unlike FDM parts, SLA parts have no gaps between layers and negligible directional weaknesses.
+This means that SLA parts have no gaps between layers and negligible directional weaknesses.
 SLA printed parts can therefore be waterproof and airtight.

-This choice of materials means that parts manufactured with FDM printers can vary greatly in their physical properties.
+This choice of materials means that parts manufactured can vary greatly in their physical properties.
 Polycarbonate (PC) or ABS can be used to make strong, mechanically performant parts.
 Thermoplastic Polyurethane, or TPU, is flexible and has high impact resistance.
-Although there are SLA resins that can match some of these properties, the sheer quantity and range available for FDM printers is currently unmatched.
+Although there are SLA resins that can match some of these properties, the sheer quantity and range available for printers is currently unmatched.

 Due to lower popularity at this point in time, resins are less ubiquitous than filaments.
 While there is some choice, printer manufacturers often make their own proprietary resins, preventing the use of other brands or types on their machines.
 This limits choice in material and colour.

 Another issue is that standard resins often produce brittle parts, and are therefore unsuitable for any high load applications or situations involving significant mechanical force.
 While industrial resins have better properties, and post-curing can improve the qualities of a newly printed part, both incur additional costs.